alejandroqh/memory39/README.md

 ## Why memory39

 - **Persistent across sessions**: memories live in an on-disk SQLite file and survive restarts, CLI invocations, and MCP reconnects.
-Your agent remembers today what it learned yesterday.
 - **One knowledge base across every MCP client**: Claude Code, Claude Desktop, Codex, OpenCode, and OpenClaw all point at the same `~/.memory39/memory39.db`.
 A fact ingested from Claude is instantly recallable from Codex; a person stored via the CLI shows up in every MCP client.
 No syncing, no duplication.
 - **Local and private**: no cloud, no account, no telemetry.
 Your memory is a single SQLite file on your machine that you can inspect, back up, or move by copying.
 - **Single binary, zero daemon**: CLI for scripting (`memory39 recall ...`), MCP server on demand (`memory39 mcp`).
 Nothing runs in the background between calls.